Polyethylene terephthalate: Acetaldehyde

-Safety
+Safety and environmental concerns

 Commentary published in Environmental Health Perspectives in April 2010 suggested that PET might yield endocrine disruptors under conditions of common use and recommended research on this topic.
 Proposed mechanisms include leaching of phthalates as well as leaching of antimony.

 An article published in Journal of Environmental Monitoring in April 2012 concludes that antimony concentration in deionized water stored in PET bottles stays within EU's acceptable limit even if stored briefly at temperatures up to 60 °C (140 °F), while bottled contents (water or soft drinks) may occasionally exceed the EU limit after less than a year of storage at room temperature.

 Antimony

 Antimony (Sb) is a metalloid element that is used as a catalyst in the form of compounds such as antimony trioxide (Sb2O3) or antimony triacetate in the production of PET.
 After manufacturing, a detectable amount of antimony can be found on the surface of the product.
 This residue can be removed with washing.
 Antimony also remains in the material itself and can, thus, migrate out into food and drinks.
 Exposing PET to boiling or microwaving can increase the levels of antimony significantly, possibly above US EPA maximum contamination levels.

 The drinking water limit assessed by WHO is 20 parts per billion (WHO, 2003), and the drinking water limit in the United States is 6 parts per billion.
 Although antimony trioxide is of low toxicity when taken orally, its presence is still of concern.
 The Swiss Federal Office of Public Health investigated the amount of antimony migration, comparing waters bottled in PET and glass: The antimony concentrations of the water in PET bottles were higher, but still well below the allowed maximum concentration.
 The Swiss Federal Office of Public Health concluded that small amounts of antimony migrate from the PET into bottled water, but that the health risk of the resulting low concentrations is negligible (1% of the "tolerable daily intake" determined by the WHO).
 A later (2006) but more widely publicized study found similar amounts of antimony in water in PET bottles.

 The WHO has published a risk assessment for antimony in drinking water.

 Fruit juice concentrates (for which no guidelines are established), however, that were produced and bottled in PET in the UK were found to contain up to 44.7 μg/L of antimony, well above the EU limits for tap water of 5 μg/L.